2025 UT Permian Basin Falcons football team

-The 2025 UT Permian Basin Falcons football team represents the University of Texas Permian Basin (UTPB) in the 2025 NCAA Division II football season as a member of the Lone Star Conference (LSC).
-The Falcons are led by third-year head coach Kris McCullough.
-The team will play most of its home games at Astound Broadband Stadium in Midland, Texas while Ratliff Stadium in neighboring Odessa will host one game.
+The 2025 UT Permian Basin Falcons football team represented the University of Texas Permian Basin (UTPB) in the 2025 NCAA Division II football season as a member of the Lone Star Conference (LSC).
+The Falcons were led by third-year head coach Kris McCullough.
+The team played most of its home games at Astound Broadband Stadium in Midland, Texas while Ratliff Stadium in neighboring Odessa hosted one game.